Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

 Recovery After Laparoscopic Varicocelectomy

 Since laparoscopic varicocelectomy is a less invasive procedure, its recovery period is much shorter and more accessible.
 You can return to work almost a week after the surgery if your job is not physically demanding.

 During the varicocelectomy recovery period, you will have moderate pain, which will subside gradually.
 However, remember that strenuous activities and lifting after varicocele surgery may increase your pain and swelling, so avoiding heavy activities is recommended until your doctor allows you to.

-An important point about taking medication after varicocelectomy is that you shouldn't stop taking them just because you feel better.
+An important point about taking medication after varicocelectomy is that you shouldn't stop taking it just because you feel better.
 Also, you should avoid taking OTC medications such as aspirin and sedatives at your discretion.

 General Care after Varicocele Surgery

 In the following, we mentioned some of the general care after varicocele treatment surgery:

 - You will be discharged on the day of the surgery.
 Doctors may recommend asking someone to be your caregiver in the hospital for a couple of hours;

 - Take painkillers and antibiotics as prescribed;